JRCSTU/co2mpas_driver/README.rst

       >>> core.plot()

-  This will automatically open an internet browser and show the work flow of the core model as below. you can click all the rectangular boxes to see in detail sub models like load, model, write and plot.
+  This will plot the workflow of the core model on an internet browser (see below).
+  You can click all the rectangular boxes to see in detail the sub-models like *load*, *model*, *write* and *plot*.

   .. image:: ./co2mpas_driver/images/core_example.PNG
       :align: center